ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch15.md

 shuffling sentences within a document, we expose the model to different arrangements of the same content, helping it learn to recognize thematic elements and key concepts rather than relying on specific sentence order.
-This promotes a more robust understanding of the documentâ€™s overall topic or category.
+This promotes a more robust understanding of the document's overall topic or category.
 Consequently, this technique is particularly useful for tasks that deal with document-level analysis or paragraph-level understanding, such as document classification, topic